Wursten Frisian

 Wursten Frisian was a dialect of the East Frisian language that is thought to have been spoken until the early 18th century in the landscape of Wursten between Bremerhaven and Cuxhaven, Germany.
 Together with Harlingerland Frisian and Wangerooge Frisian it belonged to the Weser Frisian group of dialects.
 The last East Frisian dialect still spoken today is Saterland Frisian, an Ems-group dialect.

 History

-The Wursten landscape was not part of the original settling area of the Frisians but was eventually colonised by them in the 8th century A.D. and became an independent municipality.
+The Wursten landscape was not part of the original settling area of the Frisians but was eventually colonised by them in the 8th century AD and became an independent municipality.
 When the East Frisian language began to fade in the 15th century it was successively replaced by West Low German dialects in the area between the rivers Lauwers and Weser.
-In Wursten however, the East Frisian language was upheld slightly longer than in East Frisia proper and in Ommelanden which is now a part of the Netherlands.
+In Wursten however, the East Frisian language was upheld slightly longer than in East Frisia proper and in Ommelanden, which is now a part of the Netherlands.

 At the end of the 17th century the Wursten dialect was described in two lists of words but at the time it had strongly come under pressure.
 It is believed that in the first half of the 18th century, the Wursten dialect had as well become extinct.